Diego-Zanetti-Braga/cheat-sheets/cheat-sheet-git-commands-basics.md

 or
 >> git checkout <branch_that_you_want_to_go>

+- Switch the the previous branch you were in before
+>> git switch -

 - Create a new branch based on another one
 >> git switch <branch_you_want_to_copy>
 >> git switch -c <branch_you_want_to_create>